isomerpages/moe-hougangsec/_archive/Secondary One Registration (Collapsible).md

 Important information for 2024 Sec 1 Students and Parents
 =========================================================

 Welcome to Hougang Secondary School (HS).
 The school would like to extend a warm welcome to all Secondary 1 students and parents.
-To prepare for the start of your secondary school journey with us, please look through the information below.&nbsp;
+To prepare for the start of your secondary school journey with us, please look through the information below.
+Please click the underlined text for the details.

 <details><summary><u><b>
 1. Online Registration Form</b></u></summary>